John Gotts

 September 1993 through April 1999

-Pursued virtually all undergraduate coursework offered in Electrical
+Pursued nearly all undergraduate coursework offered in Electrical

 Engineering, Computer Engineering, and Computer Science for a total of 12